jaspervdj/jaspervdj/drafts/12-urenloop.markdown

 [^1]: Because the author of this blogpost is also the author of
       `count-von-count`, this component is explained in a little more detail.

-At this point, we have a central node which receives 4-tuples from the gyrid
+At this point, we have a central node which receives 4-tuples from the Gyrid
 nodes:

     (Timestamp, Mac receiver, Mac relay baton, RSSI value)